Three Blind Mice (1938 film): Plot

 Fortunately, Van proposes.
 Pam accepts and confesses everything to him.
 He then informs her that he is deeply in debt.
 His rich grandfather left all his millions in trust for his zoos and animals.
 She still wants to marry him, but he insists that Steve is the husband for her.
 He then tells Steve that he is leaving town.
 Steve wastes no time in proposing to Pam; she accepts.
 Unfortunately, when she tells Moira the news, Mike overhears everything.
 Disgusted, he decides to tell Steve, but the women manage to lock him in the bathroom.
 They quickly pack and leave for Steve's California ranch.

-Steve warns them that he has an odd but well-meaning sister, Miriam (Binnie Barnes).
+Steve warns them that he has an odd but well-meaning sister, Miriam.
 Miriam insists they go to a nightclub to celebrate.
 There she picks up Van Dam Smith at the bar.
 When she discovers that the others already know Van, she insists he stay at their place and be best man at the wedding, much to Pam's discomfort.

 Meantime Mike has followed the women and has been hired as a "personal bartender" by Miriam.
 When they are alone, Mike tells Pam that he will put her "on probation" and that whether or not he tells Steve depends on how she behaves; he also confesses to loving Moira.
 Eventually, Van can stand it no longer.
 He tells Pam that her wedding cannot go on.
 Pam weakens and they embrace.
 Steve comes in at this point.
 After Pam tells him everything about herself and her sisters, Steve realizes he has fallen in love with Elizabeth.
 She accepts his proposal.
 Then they learn that Mike married Moira the day before, and that he is wealthy too, with a 100,000 acre ranch in Montana and 15,000 head of cattle.
 At the end, Pamela explains to Van that "it's just that easy to fall in love with a poor man as a rich one" - the opposite of what she said to her sisters at the beginning.